Post-Doctoral Scholarships

 Post-Doc Research Project Application Form

-ukudla.uni-hohenheim only addresses German candidates and international candidates with a clear relation to Germany (e.g. degree obtained from a German university and place of residence is Germany).
-Any questions or queries regarding the African PhD or postdoctoral calls should be directed to the University of Pretoria team.
+The UKUDLA homepage at ukudla.uni-hohenheim.de is intended for German candidates and international candidates with a clear relation to Germany (e.g. degree obtained from a German university and current place of residence in Germany).

 The actual submission of applications for the Post-doctoral scholarships takes place via the University of Pretoria's website.